The Student’s Guide to Professional Email Etiquette

 The Anatomy of a Professional Email

-Think of an email as a digital letter.
-It’s faster than snail mail, sure, but it still needs a backbone.
-A messy email is like a messy room—it makes it hard for the person on the other side to find what they actually need.
+An email is a digital letter.
+It is faster than snail mail but still needs a backbone.
+A messy email is like a messy room.
+It makes it hard for the recipient to find what they actually need.

 • The Subject Line: This is your "headline."
 If it’s vague, it gets ignored.
 Use email subject lines for students that do the heavy lifting, like "Question: BIO101 Section 2 - Assignment Extension" instead of just "Help."